Travel Info

 Traveling with a Musical Instrument

 Please check with your airline regarding policies for unaccompanied minors.
-The majority of our high school participants are able to fly as an adult, making it easy for KBHC staff to simply pick them up and drop them off at the airport as necessary.
+The majority of our high school participants are able to fly as an adult, making it easy for Cormont Horn Camp staff to simply pick them up and drop them off at the airport as necessary.

-If your high school participant will be traveling as an unaccompanied minor, they will have to be supervised by an airline employee until a KBHC staff member or other designee is able to pick them up, and they’ll have to be accompanied all the way to security when we take them back to the airport.
+If your high school participant will be traveling as an unaccompanied minor, they will have to be supervised by an airline employee until a Cormont Horn Camp staff member or other designee is able to pick them up, and they’ll have to be accompanied all the way to security when we take them back to the airport.

 With such a small participant-to-faculty ratio and an attentive staff, (not to mention that the Manchester airport is pretty small) we’re going to do our very best to make sure that they are safe and comfortable and that they are where they need to be on time.
 If your high school student can be ticketed as an adult, please do so.

-Concord Coach Lines runs buses from Boston Logan to Concord, NH (about 1-1/2 hours from the White Mountain School) and from Boston Logan to Franconia, NH (about 10 minutes from the White Mountain School).
-Here are links to the routes that you would need:
+Concord Coach Lines runs buses from Boston Logan to both Concord, NH.
+Here is the link to the route that you would need:

 Concord Coach Lines (Southern New Hampshire)

-Participants should arrive at The White Mountain School between 1 PM and 4 PM on their arrival day, June 8th or June 16th.
-Participants who have not submitted a playing video will need to warm up and complete a brief playing assessment before dinner and our first camp meeting of the week.
+Participants should arrive at Cardigan Mountain School between 1 PM and 4 PM on their arrival day, June 13th or June 21th.
 Because many participants will be arriving on the same day, early really is best.

-For an on-time arrival to The White Mountain School, flight arrivals into Manchester should be no later than 1:30 PM.
+For an on-time arrival to Cardigan Mountain School, flight arrivals into Manchester should be no later than 1:30 PM.
 Bus arrivals to Concord should be no later than 2:30 PM.
-Participants bussing to Franconia should plan to take the first bus of the day, arriving at 11:25 AM.
+Participants bussing to Tilton may utilize any of the three available arrival options.

-If an on-time arrival on your designated arrival day isn’t possible, we can arrange to pick participants up in Manchester, Concord, and Franconia one day early.
-The cost for the extra night at The White Mountain School, including meals, will be $75.
+If an on-time arrival on your designated arrival day isn’t possible, we can arrange to pick participants up in Manchester and Concord, one day early.
+The cost for the extra night at Cardigan Mountain School, including meals, will be $78.

-KBHC-provided transportation will depart for the Concord bus station and the Manchester airport at 8:00 AM.
-For participants taking this option, the earliest possible bus departure from Concord and flight time from Manchester will be the same, 11 AM for both locations.
+Camp-provided transportation will depart for the Concord bus station and the Manchester airport at 8:30 AM.
+Recommended bus schedule and flight departure times will be provided later.

-Participants for Week 1 who must delay their departure from the White Mountain School past 10 AM will be charged $75 for each additional night spent on campus.
-Staying an extra night at the White Mountain School after Week 2 isn’t an option.
+Participants for Week 1 who must delay their departure from Cardigan Mountain School past 10 AM will be charged $78 for each additional night spent on campus.
+Staying an extra night at the Cardigan Mountain School after Week 2 isn’t an option.